dianarcodes/CoinChange/README.md

 ## CoinChange

 ### Description
+The Coin Change problem is a classic algorithmic problem in computer science and mathematics.
+It involves finding the minimum number of coins needed to make change for a given amount of money, using a given set of coin denominations.
+The goal is to find the most efficient way to make change, minimizing the total number of coins used.
+This asks an existence question of whether or not we can give a change amount using the coins we have.
+On the other hand, it's also an optimization problem so that among all combinational possibilities that meet the criteria, we must choose the one using the minimum amount of coins

 ### Decision Tree
 Let's take a look at an exmaple of how complex this problem can get.